 BARRAFINA DRURY LANE | Covent Garden

-Barrafina Drury Lane is probably the cosiest in the group, where those trademark glossy counters and floors are surrounded by exposed brick walls, warm pendant lighting, and quirky arched windows.
-Specials here include Botifarra sausage with wild mushrooms; fried duck egg with chargrilled kidneys and potatoes; and fideuà, a kind of Valencian paella made with noodles instead of rice.
+When Barrafina Drury Lane first opened it took about five minutes to make our list of best restaurants in Holborn (the internet was slow…).
+It’s probably the cosiest in the group where those trademark glossy counters and floors are surrounded by exposed brick walls, warm pendant lighting, and quirky arched windows.
+Specials here include Butifarra sausage with wild mushrooms; fried duck egg with chargrilled kidneys and potatoes; and fideuà, a kind of Valencian paella made with noodles instead of rice.

-NOTE: The Barrafina restaurants do not take reservations, and cannot accommodate groups of more than 4.
-They do however take bookings for groups of 8 and above in their private dining spaces at the Adelaide Street and Drury Lane restaurants.
-You can find out more on their website HERE.
+NOTE: You can make online reservations to go to any of the Barrafina restaurants, except for Barrafina Dean Street.
+They also take bookings for groups of 8 and above in their private dining rooms at the Adelaide Street, Drury Lane and King’s Cross restaurants.
+You can find out more on the Barrafina website.